cloudamqp/java-amqp-example/README.md

 ## Create a Procfile

 You declare how you want your application executed in `Procfile` in the project root.
-Create this file with a single line:
+Create this file as below:

     :::term
     worker: sh target/bin/java-worker